 members of the United States Congress and their representatives.

-The term does not include, however, The Texas State University System (TSUS) Board of Regents, individual regents, or TSUS office employees.
-Section 2 of Chapter III of the TSUS Rules and Regulations of the Board of Regents contains the policy with which the university functions.
+However, the term does not include the Texas State University System (TSUS) Board of Regents, individual regents, or TSUS office employees.
+Section 2 of Chapter III of the TSUS Rules and Regulations contains the policy with which the university functions.

-University business is the operation of the university in carrying out its mission.
+University Business – the operation of the university in carrying out its mission.
 All communication described in this policy refer to those made in the course of university business.

 PROCEDURES FOR HANDLING ROUTINE CONTACTS

 Only the TSUS Board of Regents, the TSUS, vice presidents, the director of Athletics, and the president have the authority to commit the university to a particular course of action, position, or policy.
 This authority may be delegated to other university employees only by specific direction.
 This authority cannot be implied or presumed to exist in others.